TLINDEN/swaycycle/README.md

 ## How does it work?

 `swaycycle` is being executed by sway when the user presses a key (e.g. `ALT-tab`).
-It then executes:

-`swaymsg -t get_tree -r`

-to get a  JSON representation of the current setup  (a tree consisting of outputs, workspaces, containers and running programs).
+It then connects to the running sway instance via the provided IPC unix domain socket as available in the environment variable `SWAYSOCK`.
+Via that connection it sends the `GET_TREE` command and processes the retrieved JSON response.
+This JSON tree contains all information about the running instance such as outputs, workspaces and containers.

 Then it determines which workspace is the current active one and builds a list of all windows visible on that workspace, whether